Bhim Singh (politician): Later activities

 Bhim Singh was a member of the 22 person delegation to discuss the future of Jammu and Kashmir, chaired by Prime Minister Modi at his residence in New Delhi, India on 24 June 2021.
 Other members of the delegation included home minister of India Amit Shah, lieutenant governor of Jammu and Kashmir Manoj Sinha, and former chief ministers Farooq Abdullah, Omar Abdullah, Ghulam Nabi Azad, and Mehbooba Mufti.
-At the meeting Bhim Singh spoke of the need to restore the statehood of Jammu and Kashmir, and a need to hold elections that had beed delayed by over 2 years.
+At the meeting Bhim Singh spoke of the need to restore the statehood of Jammu and Kashmir, and a need to hold elections that had been delayed by over 2 years.
 His demands were later broadcast on national television following the meeting.

 A day before the meeting Bhim Singh was mentioned in the news as a potential nominee for 2022 vice-president of India election, on a joint ticket with his kinsman Karan Singh who was reported as a potential candidate for President of India.